Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample1CreateDeleteTables.md

-# Creating and Deleting Tables
+# Create and Delete Tables
 This sample demonstrates how to create and delete a table.
-To get started, you'll need either a Storage or Cosmos DB account.
+To get started, you'll need access to either a Storage or Cosmos DB account.

-## Creating a `TableServiceClient`
+## Create a `TableServiceClient`
 A `TableServiceClient` performs account-level operations like creating and deleting tables.
+To create a `TableServiceClient`, you will need a SAS URI, an endpoint and `TableSharedKeyCredential`, or a connection string.
-Authentication will be taken care of by creating a `TableSharedKeyCredential` which requires the account name as well as the account key.

-You can set `accountName` and `storageAccountKey` based on an environment variable, configuration setting, or any way that works for your application.
+In the sample below, we will use a Storage account and authenticate with an endpoint and `TableSharedKeyCredential`, which requires an account name and an account key.
+You can set `accountName` and `storageAccountKey` with an environment variable, configuration setting, or any way that works for your application.

-For the purpose of this test, we are going to use a Storage Resource.

 ```C# Snippet:TablesSample1CreateClient
 // Construct a new <see cref="TableServiceClient" /> using a <see cref="TableSharedKeyCredential" />.